aviarytech/ctwg-toolkit-ingress/curated-texts/Minimum-Virtuous-Product-(MVirP).md

 ---
-term: Minimum Virtuous Product (MVirP)
+glossaryTerm: Minimum Virtuous Product (MVirP)
+term: minimum-virtuous-product
-termType: term
+termType: concept
 glossaryText: >-
   A method of product development that tests for the effects on stakeholders and builds in guards against potential harms.
 Defined by Hemant Taneja,[ The Era